atul1503/Knowledge/C.md

 * Use `.` with structs or unions only when you have the actual instance of a struct or union.
 If you have pointer to the struct then use `->` because `pointer_name.val` will try to access `val` member of `pointer_name` but we want to access `val` of the instance of the structure not the pointer.
 * `*ptrName` deferences the pointer.
 This means that we get the actual object which the `ptrName` is pointing to.
 * `(*ptrName).val` is same as `ptrName->val` as we first dereferencing the pointer to get the actual object and then accessing the `val` member of the object.
+* variable name can be only 31 characters long.
+Can start with letter or underscore but not number.
+* We can do pointer arithmatic to refer to memory with relation to the address of pointer. `*(ptr+5)` will refer to 6 integer element stored in 5 places ahead of the memory location pointed by `ptr`.
+So `ptr+5` is basically calcualting the address of 5th integer from ptr's location.
+And the `*()` is dereferencing it to access the value stored in the address.
+* To get the address of an obect use `&` which called `address of` operator.
+* Instances of any type is called as objects of that type even though `C` is not an OOPs language.
+* Any line starting with `#` is a code for preprocessor to be interpreted.
+* Binary operator require 2 operands, Unary operators require 1 operand and ternary requires 3 operands.
+* You declare a variable as `volatile` only if that variable's value may be changed by other programs or threads also.
+This keyword allows the compiler to generate machine code where they always do operations on later values.
+Meaning that reads are more frequent to get its exact values.